Attorney in Atlanta, Georgia

 There is no doubt that the rideshare industry has left an impact on society.
-Studies have shown that DUI arrests have decreased since the popularity of these companies have grown.
-However, an increasing number of Uber/ Lyft accidents are occurring where drivers were either transporting passengers via Uber or Lyft, or where drivers were delivering food via Uber Eats or other modern food delivery services.
+Studies have shown that DUI arrests have decreased since the popularity of these companies has grown.
+However, an increasing number of Uber/ Lyft accidents are occurring where drivers were either transporting passengers via Uber or Lyft.
+Or where drivers were delivering food via Uber Eats or other modern food delivery services.

 According to a 2018 study from the University of Chicago and Rice University, the increased use of ride-sharing services has contributed to an additional 1,100 traffic fatalities a year since 2011.